wedaa/LongTail-Log-Analysis/README.md

 28) Need to speed up whois.pl.

-29) I need to cleanup all the temp files so that they are deleted, AND they are unique.
+29) DONE 2015-03-18.
+I need to cleanup all the temp files so that they are deleted,

+30) They are unique.
 Unique is important so multiple copies of LongTail can be run at the same time.